JustinBusschau/taniabusschau.com/README.md

 - deployed on successful build from Gatsby Cloud
 - netlify URL at https://taniabusschau.netlify.app/
 - will redirect taniabusschau.com to this URL once green-lit from Tania

+## Troubleshooting the contact form

+- First, with the Developer Tools open, fill in the contact form and submit.
+You should see the name, message and email logged in the console
+- Log in to Netlify and go to `AfterMyCoffee` > `taniabusschau.com` > `Site Settings` > `Forms`
+- Make sure the notification for new form submissions on the `websiteEmailContact` form are sent to tania's GMail account

 ## TODO